Tools Of The Trade

 I love Circle because it’s so flexible.
 I can host multiple different programs under one single account, all with completely different content models.

-For example, one of my programs is based on a course, with a variety of bonus courses and extra resources, but its support community is hosted on Facebook.
+For example, one of my programs is based on a course, with a variety of bonus courses, extra resources, and community.
 Whereas another program has a community at its core, with no courses at all.

 My students love it cos it’s very easy to use.
 There’s a mobile app for learning on-the-go.
 And many of them are already members of other Circle communities, so they can easily switch between them in the same interface.